swaptacular/swpt_accounts/protocol.rst

 Emitted when a request to prepare a transfer has been rejected.

-coordinator_type : string
+coordinator_type : string(30)
+   Between 1 and 30 symbols, ASCII only.

+coordinator_id : int64
    \

-coordinator_id : integer
-   \

-coordinator_request_id : integer
+coordinator_request_id : int64
+   Along with ``coordinator_type`` and ``coordinator_id`` uniquely
-   Uniquely identify the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.
+   identifies the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.

-rejected_at_ts
+rejected_at_ts : date-time
    The moment at which the request to prepare a transfer was rejected.

-rejection_code
+rejection_code : string
    Gives the reason for the rejection of the transfer.
 Between 1 and 30 symbols, ASCII only.

-available_amount
+available_amount : int64
    The amount currently available on the sender's account.

+debtor_id : int64
+   \

+sender_creditor_id: int64
-* `debtor_id` and `sender_creditor_id` identify the sender's account.
+   Along with ``debtor_id`` identifies the sender's account.

 `PreparedTransfer` message